 Harrington Hall is a Grade I listedStructure of particular architectural and/or historic interest deserving of special protection. country house in Harrington, Lincolshire.
 The original house was built in the late 16th century for the Copledykes, and was rebuilt in the late 17th century by Vincent Amcotts, who had purchased the estate in 1673.[1]

-As at 2024 the hall is privately owned and is not open to the public, although the gardens occasionally are throughout the year.[3]
+The surrounding park and gardens are separately designated as Grade II structures.
+As at 2024 the hall is privately owned and is not open to the public, although the gardens are occasionally throughout the year.[2]

 Architecture